cosmos/ibc-go/docs/tutorials/01-fee/01-intro.md

 - Create an IBC enabled blockchain using the Cosmos SDK.
 - Wire up the ICS-29 Fee Middleware to the blockchain.
-- Create a react frontend that can interact with the blockchain.
+- Create a React frontend that can interact with the blockchain.
-- Run two blockchains locally and connect them using the hermes relayer.
+- Run two blockchains locally and connect them using the Hermes relayer.
 - Make an incentivized transfer between the two blockchains.

 </HighlightBox>